 - A Wizard Did It: How does a piano keep playing with no musician?
 Glee of course.

-- Whole Plot Reference/X Meets Y: The plot is essentially Invasion of the Body Snatchers given the Glee treatment.
+- Whole Plot Reference: The plot is essentially Invasion of the Body Snatchers given the Glee treatment.

 - Yiddish as a Second Language: Annie, who is Jewish, refers to her grandmother as her "bubbe".
 Troy, assuming that she is referring to female anatomy, is shocked to learn that her other "bubbe" is dead.